joycewv/budget-tracker/budgettracker/README.md

 # My Budget Planner

-This project is using react creating a budget tracking app using the Context API!
+This project is using react created a budget tracking app.

 ## Screenshot